© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Rhos-crug hut platform (E) is a scheduled monument protected by Cadw under reference RD267.
 View the official record →

-Rhos-crug hut platform (E) is a house platform situated in Radnorshire, Wales, representing medieval subsistence and agricultural settlement.
+Rhos-crug hut platform (E) is a medieval house platform located in Radnorshire, Wales, forming part of a cluster of settlement remains in the upland landscape.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD267.

 Rhos-crug hut platform (E) dates from the medieval period, and is classified as a house platform.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Rhos-crug hut platform (E) is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD267.